 Open a savings account

 If you don’t have one already, open a savings account so you can keep the funds you intend to invest separate from your current account.
 This doesn’t necessarily have to be with the bank you have your current account with.
 Browse online to see which banks are offering the best rates.
 Many will offer better interest rates if your account balance increases by a certain amount each month (£100 a month for example).
+See what works for you in order to maximise your interest returns.

 Set up a standing order